mherranz98/Data-Engineer-Learning-Path/Docker/Challenge 2/README.md

   </p>
 </p>

 It is worth mentioning the libraries must be installed wherever this code is executed.
-In this case, where script is interpreted using the host hardware, libraries shall be previously installed running the following command in the interpreter that will be used:
+In this case, where the script is interpreted using the host machine, libraries shall be previously installed running the following command in the interpreter that will be used:

 ```
 py -m pip install psycopg2 && py -m pip install pymongo